chicha099/chicha099/README.md

 - 📫 How to reach me at **tdsserafin@gmail.com anytime!**

-- 📄 Know about my experiences at [www.linkedin.com/in/serafin-dericks if not here in my Github]
+- 📄 Know about my experiences at www.linkedin.com/in/serafin-dericks

 <h3 align="left">Connect with me:</h3>
 <p align="left">